From the Allergic Living archives; this popular article was published in the magazine in 2009.

 The fallout from one editorial was remarkable.
 Yet in writing of needless hysteria, Christakis in fact increased the anxiety within the food allergy community.
 The widespread attention has had a polarizing effect on those on either side of the school accommodations issue, and now, after many advances have been won to protect students at risk of anaphylaxis, at least one major newspaper is asking: “Can schools bring back the humble peanut?”

 Backlash, however, is not entirely new.
-“There have always been people who are doubtful that food allergy even exists,” says Anne Muñoz-Furlong, founder of the Food Allergy and Anaphylaxis Network (FAAN, which is now FARE), the Virginia-based non-profit that focuses on awareness, education and research.
+“There have always been people who are doubtful that food allergy even exists,” said Anne Muñoz-Furlong, founder of the Food Allergy and Anaphylaxis Network (FAAN, which is now FARE), the Virginia-based non-profit that focuses on awareness, education and research.

 Of course, the condition is real, it can result in severe and even fatal reactions, and it is more common than ever.
 The Centers for Disease Control and Prevention in October 2008 reported an 18 per cent increase in the number of children with food allergy from 1997 to 2007.
 Meantime, a study from the Mayo Clinic in December found that anaphylactic reactions to food are responsible for 50,000 emergency visits each year in the United States, up from a previous estimate of 30,000.